jupyterhub/zero-to-jupyterhub-k8s/doc/source/amazon/step-zero-aws.rst

     You should see a list of two nodes, each beginning with ``ip``.

-    If you want to run kubectl from a box not on AWS, you can use run the following on AWS: ``kops export kubecfg``
+    If you want to run kubectl from a box not on AWS, you can run the following on AWS: ``kops export kubecfg``

     To use kubctl and helm from a local machine, copy the contents of ``~/.kube/config`` to the same place on your local system.
 If you wish to put the kube config file in a different location, you will need to ``export KUBECONFIG=<other kube config location>``